 In partnership with the New York State Energy Research and Development Authority (NYSERDA), the New York State Department of Transportation (NYSDOT), and the New York City Department of Transportation (NYCDOT), CALSTART administers the New York Truck Voucher Incentive Program (NYT-VIP), which provides point-of-sale discounts for fleets purchasing an all-electric, hybrid, or compressed natural gas bus, truck, or van.
 For more information or to see what vehicles and vendors are eligible for voucher projects, visit our website.

 With funding from the California Energy Commission, CALSTART opened the San Joaquin Valley Clean Transportation Center.
 The Center’s goal is to accelerate the use of clean vehicles and fuels and help the region more quickly meet its air quality targets.

 The Shared Electric Vehicle Employer Demonstrator (SEED) Program is a joint project between LA Metro, Pasadena Department of Transportation, and CALSTART designed to increase the education, acceptance, and adoption of EVs and workplace charging in the City of Pasadena.
 Through the program, Pasadena employees take part in free extended trials with electric vehicles and use the workplace as their primary charging source.
 This experience helps remove stigmas related to EVs and promotes the use of EVs and workplace charging.

 Commercial airports are sources of high levels of economic activity and emissions.
-This project worked to reduce f air pollution at airports from aviation, and ground activities on the airside (ground support equipment, airfield operations, aircraft fueling, emergency operations, etc.) and on the landside (taxis, shuttles, parking operations, passenger pick-up/drop-off, cargo delivery, etc.).
+This project worked to reduce air pollution at airports from aviation, as well as ground activities on the airside (ground support equipment, airfield operations, aircraft fueling, emergency operations, etc.) and on the landside (taxis, shuttles, parking operations, passenger pick-up/drop-off, cargo delivery, etc.).